Nekosia-API/documentation/introduction.md

 Thank you for your understanding and cooperation.<br><br>

 The graphics used on this website [nekosia.cat](https://nekosia.cat) are available for review on the [Credits - Nekosia API](/credits) page.

-## Attribution {#attribution}
-When using the API, you should credit the username of the author of a specific photo (if the API provides such information) in your project.
-This can be done by including the author's name, for example, in the footer (in the case of Discord, in the embed footer).
-It is also good practice to include a link to the author's profile (e.g., Pixiv) or the source of the photo to fully acknowledge the artist's work.

 ## Emoji Legend {#emoji-legend}
 | <div align="center">Emoji</div> | <div align="center">Alternative️</div> | Name            | Description                                      |